Sahidev1/IS1206WORK/README.md

-IS1206 Course Repo, Created By Ali Sahibi
+IS1206, A course in operating systems, Course Repo, Created By Ali Sahibi